Talking Travel Nurse Taxes – The Regional Traveler:

 This sets up a thorny tax issue for the traveler who frequently returns home while working an assignment a few hours away.
-Under the per diem method of reimbursement, the recipient of the allowance must incur an expense for each day the tax free payment is made.
+Under the per diem method of reimbursement, the recipient of the allowance must incur an expense for each day the tax-free payment is made.
 If the traveler gets a hotel room for 3 nights and sleeps at home for 4 nights, 4/7 of the lodging per diem is taxable – or, alternatively, the excess of the per diem over the expense.
-The same principal applies to a trucker who sleeps in their cab at night cannot receive a tax free lodging per diem- it must be treated as wages since there was no lodging expense to justify the payment.
+The same principle applies to a trucker who sleeps in their cab at night cannot receive a tax-free lodging per diem- it must be treated as wages since there was no lodging expense to justify the payment.

 In the next part, we will explore this more fully and provide examples of how this applies to a number of situations.

 Check out the TOP 10 Questions for Travel Nurses on Taxes.